-Following studies as a pianist, Nick completed postgraduate degrees at the University of Sussex.
+Following conservatoire studies as a pianist, Nick completed postgraduate degrees at the University of Sussex.
 From 1998 he was Lecturer in Music at the University of Wellington, New Zealand, moving in 2001 to the Royal Northern College of Music, where he was Head of Postgraduate Studies and subsequently Dean of Research and Enterprise, overseeing the establishment of a new Graduate School and the introduction of PhD programmes.
 He joined the University of Nottingham in 2010.

 Nick's research covers a wide range of areas from the Baroque to the present day.
 His publications have dealt with music theory and history from 1600, especially Italian; nineteenth-century opera; Haydn; Mozart; Wagner; Berg; Puccini; music analysis; and critical theory.
-He received the Westrup Prize in 2006 for an article on 'Musicology and Critical Theory' and the Emerson Prize in 2014 for a chapter on Mozart's early sonatas.
+He received the Jack Westrup Prize in 2006 for an article on 'Musicology and Critical Theory' and the Weston Emerson Prize in 2014 for a chapter on Mozart's early sonatas.

 He is an experienced broadcaster and regularly writes and presents material for BBC Radio 3, Radio 4, and World Service.
-Recent programmes include a documentary on the 18th-century Neapolitan conservatoires ('Educating Isaac'), First Night of the Proms, live opera from Covent Garden, and the 50th anniversary episode of Record Review (on Beethoven's Fifth).
+Programmes include a documentary on the 18th-century Neapolitan conservatoires ('Educating Isaac'), First Night of the Proms, live opera from Covent Garden, and the 50th anniversary episode of Record Review (on Beethoven's Fifth).
 They can be accessed free on iPlayer or iTunes:

 BARAGWANATH, N., 2012.
 Mozart's early chamber music with keyboard: traditions of performance, composition, and commodification.
 In: HARLOW, M., ed., Mozart's Chamber Music with Keyboard Cambridge University Press.
 25-44